unit500/ddos/README.md

 # ddos
-This repository holds DDoS incidents of users made to unit500
+This repository holds DDoS incidents of users made to unit500.

+This repo holds only verified attacks.

+if you are looking for unverified , look in other repo, maybe youll get lucky.